jaysalOC3/ElectionPhysicalSecurityAssessment/Docs/Models/Assessment.md

   - Blank: true
   - On Delete: SET_NULL
   - Description: The polling site assigned to the assessment.
+- **status**
+  - Type: CharField
+  - Max Length: 20
+  - Choices:
+    - "draft"
+    - "in_progress"
+    - "submitted"
+    - "approved"
+  - Default: "draft"
+  - Description: The status of the assessment.
+- **submitted_by**
+  - Type: ForeignKey
+  - Related Model: User
+  - Null: true
+  - Blank: true
+  - On Delete: SET_NULL
+  - Description: The user who submitted the assessment.
+- **submitted_at**
+  - Type: DateTimeField
+  - Null: true
+  - Blank: true
+  - Description: The timestamp of when the assessment was submitted.
+- **approved_by**
+  - Type: ForeignKey
+  - Related Model: User
+  - Null: true
+  - Blank: true
+  - On Delete: SET_NULL
+  - Description: The user who approved the assessment.
+- **approved_at**
+  - Type: DateTimeField
+  - Null: true
+  - Blank: true
+  - Description: The timestamp of when the assessment was approved.

 ### Methods
 - **calculate_overall_score**